Guadalupe Victoria: Death and legacy

 In 1841, he married María Antonieta Bretón y Velázquez, and very soon, his health was broken by his epileptic condition.
 He moved to the Castle of Perote to receive medical treatment.
-He died there on 21 March 1843, where by he was buried.
+He died there on 21 March 1843, and was buried in the castle's chapel.

 Victoria was declared by Congress Benemérito de la Patria (Worthy of the Nation) on 25 August 1843, and his name was written in golden letters in the session hall of the Chamber of Deputies.

 In 1863, his remains were moved from Puebla by General Alejandro García and were placed in the Column of Independence in Mexico City.

 On 15 August 2010, in celebration of the bicentennial of the beginning of the independence of Mexico, his remains were moved to National Palace and remained on display until 20 July 2011, when they were returned to the Column of Independence.

 Victoria is considered a national hero, and there are many monuments, statues, schools, hospitals, libraries, cities, towns, streets, and other places named after him in Mexico.
 The most prominent are Ciudad Victoria, the capital of the state of Tamaulipas; the capital city of Victoria de Durango, Tamazula de Victoria, and Ciudad Guadalupe Victoria in the state of Durango; Guadalupe Victoria in the state of Puebla; Victoria City and Victoria County, in the United States; the frigate ARM Victoria (F-213); and General Guadalupe Victoria International Airport.